Tokenisation Algorithms

 sub = word[start:end]

-if start > 0: sub = "##" + sub # mark continuation
+if start > 0: sub = "##" + sub # mark any subword that doesn't start a word

 if sub in vocab: